Gimpeh/GimpOCD/README.md

-This is the home of GimpOCD (Overseeing, Controlling, Directing)
+This is the home of GimpOCD (Overseeing, Controlling, Directing).

-This is currently a WIP
+This is currently a WIP.

 Check back in a week or 2